zohaibshahzadTO/Studio-Ghibli-App/README.md

 # Retrieving the Data with an HTTP request

 First, we'll be creating a connection to the API using XMLHttpRequest objects which is a way to open files and make HTTP requests.

+We’ll create a request variable and assign a new XMLHttpRequest object to it.
+Then we’ll open a new connection with the open() method – in the arguments we’ll specify the type of request as GET as well as the URL of the API endpoint.
+The request completes and we can access the data inside the onload function.
+When we’re done, we’ll send the request.

+# Working with the JSON response

+After receiving a response from our HTTP request, we can now do some work with it.
+However, the problem is that the response is in JSON and we need to convert that JSON into Javascript objects in order to work with it.

+To do that, we'll use JSON.parse() to parse the response and create a 'data' variable that contains all the JSON as an array of Javascript objects.